Package Management

 This will install version 0.3.0.0 of the google-oauth2 package, as this is the latest version available in the package set used by IHP.
 For our specific application requirements, we want to use version 0.2.2, an older version of this package.

 To use the older version of the package we need to override the package definition.
-To do this you need to install cabal2nix
+To do this, enter a temporary Nix shell with cabal2nix

 cabal2nix cabal://google-oauth2-0.2.2